Bevin Boys: Pay and working conditions

 Almost as soon as the first Bevin Boys had reported for training, there were complaints that their remuneration (44 shillings per week for an 18-year-old) were barely sufficient to cover living costs.
 Some 140 went on strike in Doncaster for two days before their training had finished.
 There were also complaints from experienced miners, who resented the fact that a 21-year-old recruit received the same minimum wage as they did.

 Bevin Boys did not wear uniforms or badges, but the oldest clothes they could find.
 Being of military age and without uniform caused many to be stopped by police and questioned about avoiding call-up.

 Contemporary attitudes to Bevin Boys

 Many Bevin Boys suffered taunts as they wore no uniform, and there were accusations by some people that they were deliberately avoiding military conscription.
 Since a number of conscientious objectors were sent to work down the mines as an alternative to military service (under a system wholly separate from the Bevin Boy programme), there was sometimes an assumption that Bevin Boys were "Conchies".
-The right to conscientiously object to military service for philosophical or religious reasons was recognised in conscription legislation, as it had been in the First World War.
-However, old attitudes still prevailed amongst some members of the general public, with resentment by association towards Bevin Boys.
+The right to conscientiously object to military service for philosophical or religious reasons was recognised in conscription legislation, as it had been in WWI.
+Old attitudes prevailed amongst some members of the general public, with resentment by association towards Bevin Boys.
 In 1943 Ernest Bevin said in Parliament: